 Once the payment information is received, the payment gateway sends it to the payment processor, which is responsible for communicating with the customer's bank or credit card issuer to authorize the transaction.
 The payment processor verifies the customer's account balance, confirms the availability of funds, and checks for any suspicious activity or fraud indicators.

-The role of payment processors
+Role of payment processors

 Payment processors are distinct entities that work in conjunction with payment gateways.
 While payment gateways focus on securely transmitting payment data, payment processors handle the authorization and settlement of the transaction.
-They communicate with the customer’s bank or credit card issuer to verify the transaction details and ensure the funds are transferred from the customer’s account to the merchant’s account.

-Payment processors play a crucial role in the payment ecosystem by managing the complexities of transaction authorization and settlement.
-They ensure that transactions are processed securely, funds are transferred accurately, and any disputes or chargebacks are handled efficiently.
+Transaction Verification: Payment processors play a crucial role in the payment ecosystem by managing the complexities of transaction authorization and settlement.

 Key differences between payment gateways and payment processors